-A lot, in fact, has happened that allowed RIM to lose its grip on their market.
-You can learn a few marketing lessons from their failure that you can apply to your business to keep you and your business growing.
+A lot, in fact, has happened that allowed RIM to lose its grip on its market.
+You can learn a few marketing lessons from RIM’s failure that you can apply to your business to keep you and your business growing.

 Here are 8: